-RWMF 2020 is scheduled for July 10 to July 12, 2020.
+UPDATE: After a two-year hiatus due to COVID, RWMF is back!
+RWMF 2022 is scheduled for June 17-June 19, 2022.
 Ticket prices typically start at RM140 for a adult one-day pass (early bird) and RM345 for a 3-day pass (early bird).
 There are also festival packages for families, and hotel+festival packages.
 More info available on the official RWMF website.

 RWMF Tip: Book your accommodation early.
 Hotels near the festival grounds are booked out a year in advance.
 Hotels around Kuching (40 mins away) are also fully-booked months in advance.

 What to do in Sarawak after The rainforest world music festival: